This post may contain affiliate links.

 But with several memberships available, Thousand Trails can quickly get confusing.
 In this post, we cover everything you need to know about the Thousand Trails Zone Camping Pass, also known as the Zone Pass or ZCP.
 And help you determine if the Zone Camping Pass is right for you, and worth the cost.

 A Quick Background Of Our Thousand Trails Zone Pass

 Let’s start with a quick background on our experience with Thousand Trails.
-In the (almost) five years we’ve been full-time RVing, we’ve spent over 700 nights in more than 60 RV parks within the Thousand Trails camping network (so far).
+In the (over) six years we were full-time RVing, and other years part time, we’ve spent over 900 nights in more than 60 RV parks within the Thousand Trails camping network.
 It has literally saved us thousands of dollars each year in camping fees.
-In fact, we conservatively estimate we have saved well over $10,000 on camping since we joined Thousand Trails.
+In fact, we conservatively estimate we have saved well over $20,000 on camping since we joined Thousand Trails.

 And while we did upgrade our membership (later that year) to take advantage of the extra benefits, that was a bigger commitment, both in terms of money and time (contract term).
 This may be something you are interested in too.
 But we don’t want you to get confused already, so we won’t go into that now.
 We’ll cover that in a separate blog post.

 The main point here is that we started out with a Zone Camping Pass, and we still think it’s a terrific inexpensive, low risk way to “try Thousand Trails before you buy”.
 Especially if you are on the fence about whether you want to invest in one of the more expensive upgrade options.